chaymabh/TextMining-ScrapCleanSummarize/README.md

-# Webscrapping with beautiful soup and text text summarization with NLTK
+# Webscrapping with beautiful soup and text summarization with NLTK

 This code is a full webscrapping process from accessing a website to transforming its data to a summarized texts and csv files :
 We will work on my universty's "ISTIC" website to :